Tutorials and TWGs/SIGs Meetings

 Audience: The tutorial is tailored for a diverse audience, encompassing computer architecture researchers with a keen interest in integrating the RISC-V ISA into their research endeavors, and who seek a proficient tool to commence their work within this ISA domain.
 Moreover, it caters to researchers already immersed in RISC-V, aiming to augment their design methodology with a comprehensive top-to-bottom evaluation framework.
 Hardware developers exploring avenues for expedited performance assessment of new RISC-V instructions, prior to embarking on hardware modules in RTL, will find substantial value in this tutorial.
 Additionally, graduate and undergraduate students with a passion for computer systems and embedded systems are well-positioned to benefit from this tutorial, as it provides hands-on coding experiences facilitating the modeling and evaluation of diverse CPU architectures.

-Requirements: Have Docker software installed on the laptop used during the tutorial and download our docker image with all the tools and libraries dependencies.
+Requirements: Have Docker software installed on the laptop used during the tutorial and download before traveling our 22 GB docker image with all the tools and libraries dependencies.
 All the information can be found in the following page: https://sites.google.com/view/tutorial-custom-riscv-instr/home

 Julián Pavón (BSC, UPC) currently a final-year Ph.D. candidate at the Universitat Politecnica de Catalunya advised by Dr. Adrian Cristal and Dr. Osman Unsal.
 His research interests are centered around Computer Architecture, Vector Architectures, and RTL design.
 Julian’s primary focus involves the design of innovative Vector Processing Units capable of accelerating applications with irregular memory access patterns across various domains, including sparse algebra, databases, and genome sequence analysis.
 His contributions have been published in different top-tier venues.
 Julian has worked designing and developing different hardware modules for multiple RISC-V cores manufactured.